syncfusion-content/blazor-docs/blazor/stock-chart/panning.md

 ---
 layout: post
 title: Panning in Blazor Stock Chart Component | Syncfusion
-description: Checkout and learn here all about Panning functionality in Syncfusion Blazor Stock Chart component and more.
+description: Checkout and learn here all about panning functionality in Syncfusion Blazor Stock Chart component and more.
 platform: Blazor
 control: Stock Chart
 documentation: ug